History of hypnosis: Other early 20th century

-Johannes Schultz

 The German psychiatrist Johannes Schultz adapted the theories of Abbe Faria and Emile Coué, identifying certain parallels to techniques in yoga and meditation.
-He called his system of self-hypnosis Autogenic training.
+He called his system of self-hypnosis autogenic training.

-Gustave Le Bon

 Gustave Le Bon's study of crowd psychology compared the effects of a leader of a group to hypnosis.
 Le Bon made use of the suggestibility concept.

 Sigmund Freud

 Hypnosis, which at the end of the 19th century had become a popular phenomenon, in particular due to Charcot's public hypnotism sessions, was crucial in the invention of psychoanalysis by Sigmund Freud, a student of Charcot.
 Freud later witnessed a small number of the experiments of Liébeault and Hippolyte Bernheim in Nancy.
 Back in Vienna he developed abreaction therapy using hypnosis with Josef Breuer.
 When Sigmund Freud discounted its use in psychiatry, in the first half of the last century, stage hypnotists kept it alive more than physicians.